pwerken/EDMC_SystemScan/README.md

 Plugin for [EDMC](https://github.com/EDCD/EDMarketConnector/wiki) that helps me with my completionist/OCD of wanting to FSS scan every system I visit.

-Additionally it also lists the bodies that are worth mapping, ie ammonia-, water-, and earth-like world and the terraformable worlds.
+Additionally it lists the bodies that are worth mapping.
+I.e. ammonia, water, earth-like and terraformable worlds.

 ## Installation